Name – The name of the corporation is “The North Carolina Association of ABC Boards”, and the corporation is referred to herein as the “Association”.

-These Bylaws may be amended, altered or repealed by a majority vote of the member boards present at any annual meeting of the Association or any special meeting called for that purpose, or any Winter Meeting; provided, however, the notice of the meeting shall contain a statement of the proposed amendment or action to be taken, and such notice shall be given not less than ten (10) days prior to the meeting.
+These By-laws may be amended, altered or repealed by a majority vote of the Member Boards present at any annual meeting of the Association; or any special meeting called for that purpose, provided, however, the notice of the meeting shall contain a statement of the proposed amendment or action to be taken, and such notice shall be given not less than ten (10) days prior to the meeting.

 There will be no automatic honorary memberships, as, for instance, all past presidents or members of the Board of Directors.

 Any Association member may submit a name for consideration for honorary membership.
-The nominee's accomplishments should be listed and submitted to an officer of the Association prior to the Board of Directors meeting at the Annual Conference in July.
+The nominee's accomplishments should be listed and submitted to an officer of the Association prior to the Board of Directors meeting at the Annual Conference.
 If the officers of the Association approve the recommendation, it shall be submitted to the Board of Directors or to the general membership for approval or disapproval.
-Any person elected an honorary member shall be notified in writing by the Secretary.
+Any person elected an honorary member shall be notified in writing by the Executive Director.

-While attending meetings of the National ABC Association (“NABCA”) and/or the North Carolina Association of ABC Boards, all representatives of local ABC boards, including board members, supervisors, board employees, and guests, shall at all times conduct themselves with appropriate decorum and propriety, and act in a proper, civil manner.
+While attending meetings of the National ABC Association (“NABCA”) and/or the North Carolina Association of ABC Boards, all representatives of local ABC boards, including Board Members, General Managers, Board employees, and guests, shall at all times conduct themselves with appropriate decorum and propriety, and act in a proper, civil manner.